Projects

 Vollmar Natural Lands Consulting is establishing a multi-species vernal pool/seasonal wetland mitigation bank for Caltrans on a 200-acre property located northwest of Fresno, California.
 Caltrans will use the bank as an in-house source of mitigation for impacts from transportation projects in the San Joaquin Valley.

-VNLC is conducting a two-year study being funded by the Bureau of Reclamation under the Central Valley Improvement Act grant opportunity (with technical oversight by the U.S. Fish and Wildlife Service) that is examining historic trends and success of vernal pool restoration and creation at ten project sites (~500 pools) in the Sacramento Valley.
+VNLC conducted a two-year study being funded by the Bureau of Reclamation under the Central Valley Improvement Act grant opportunity (with technical oversight by the U.S. Fish and Wildlife Service) that examined historical trends and success of vernal pool restoration and creation at ten project sites (~500 pools) in the Sacramento Valley.